hl7dk/kl-gateway-care-data/README.md

-CI biuld can be see at http://build.fhir.org/ig/hl7dk/kl-gateway-municipality-care-data/
+CI build can be see at https://build.fhir.org/ig/hl7dk/kl-gateway-municipality-care-data/